 Thai papaya salad also called "som tum" or "som tam" is a fun and spicy side dish.
 Although in Thai cuisine, papaya salad is a pescetarian dish usually made with fish sauce and shrimp, this vegetarian (and vegan!) som tum recipe has plenty of flavor as well.
-It uses soy sauce instead of fish sauce, and you won't miss the shrimp with all the other fantastically textured ingredients, including green beans, cherry tomatoes, and roasted peanuts for plenty of crunch.
+It uses soy sauce instead of fish sauce, and you won't miss the shrimp with all the other fantastically textured ingredients, including green beans, cherry tomatoes, and roasted peanuts for some crunch.

 - 2 cups firm green papaya (grated, not including the skin)